 What’s in the box?

-When buying the OneLife X air purifier, you get OneLife X, power cord, fan net, carbon filter, and a user manual.
+When buying the OneLife X air purifier, you get OneLife X, a power cord, a fan net, a carbon filter, and a user manual.
 I recommend you go back to the beginning of the text, where I explain the steps to be taken before the first start.
 Do not skip anything to install this device correctly.

 Features